Informative Note

 On 25 September at a Council of Ministers meeting, the government approved a package of measures aimed at boosting the residential housing market.

-These measures still need to be finalised and presented to and approved by the Assembly of the Republic (the Portuguese parliament).
-However, given their importance, we are providing a brief summary of the main tax changes under discussion.
+These measures still need to be presented to and approved by the the Portuguese Parliament.
+However, given their importance, we are providing a brief summary of the main tax changes currently under discussion.

 Measures to stimulate the rental market

-Additionally, capital gains would be exempt from personal income tax in cases of reinvestment in properties intended for rental at affordable rates.
+Additionally, it is proposed that capital gains would be exempt from PIT in cases of reinvestment in properties intended for rental at affordable rates.

-Furthermore, the Municipal Property Tax Surcharge (AIMI) would be waived for properties with monthly rents of up to €2,300, even if the official taxable value (valor patrimonial tributário - VPT) exceeds €600,000.
-This would be an exception to the current rules under which the AIMI is payable whenever the VPT of a property exceeds €600,000.
+Furthermore, the Additional Municipal Property Tax (AMPT) would be waived for properties with monthly rents of up to €2,300, even if the official taxable value (valor patrimonial tributário – VPT) exceeds €600,000.
+This would be an exception to the current rules under which the AMPT is payable whenever the VPT of a property exceeds €600,000.

 For tenants, the income tax deduction for rental costs would increase from €500 to €900 in 2026 and to €1,000 in 2027.
 Despite this increase, the deduction will continue to be calculated at 15% of the annual costs incurred.